IBM/spectrum-installs/symphony/7.3.0/README.md

 ## 1. Description
 These scripts will install or uninstall IBM Spectrum Symphony 7.3.0 on a cluster of x86_64 or ppc64le servers, with RHEL Operating System, either local or shared install.
+It can also create a demo environment: user id, sample applications using symping and enable the Value-at-Risk demo application.
 Official documentation of IBM Spectrum Symphony is available [here](https://www.ibm.com/support/knowledgecenter/SSZUMP_7.3.0/sym_kc_welcome.html).

 ## 2. Components installed